ml-rn/ANN-Guide/book/00-Overview.md

 - agent clones can be targeted with opposite datasets
 - better variance for sigmoid behaviour
 - better variance for gaussian behaviour
-- sigmoid vs. gaussian still have to be evaluated (currently being evaluated)
+- sigmoid vs. gaussian still has to be evaluated

 ## CARTEL/ES-HyperNEAT

 - Academic work still needs to be done
-- Reference implementation public around September 2016
+- Reference implementation around Sept 2016
-- needs some polishing work and well, much code decoupling to be not lychee.js centric
+- needs some polishing work
+- needs code decoupling from lychee.js Engine
 - Anybody want to write some papers and help?